Kirsten Gillibrand Has No Regrets About Al Franken

-Kirsten Gillibrand, the senator from New York, is running for president in 2020 as a Democrat.
-The major issues that she’s pushing in the campaign, per her ActBlue fundraising page, include universal health care, a push to end gun violence, paid family leave for all and campaign finance reform.
+Kirsten Gillibrand, a senator from New York, is running for president in 2020 as a Democrat.
+The major issues that she’s pushing in the campaign, per her ActBlue fundraising page, include universal health care, a push to end gun violence, paid family leave for all, and campaign finance reform.

-But one particular issue has dogged Gillibrand’s campaign: Her role in the December 2017 resignation of Democratic Senator Al Franken of Minnesota.
+But one particular issue has dogged Gillibrand’s campaign: her role in the December 2017 resignation of Democratic Senator Al Franken of Minnesota.

 Franken resigned following multiple accusations of sexual misconduct and harassment, including a photo that surfaced that appeared to depict Franken groping a sleeping woman while on a USO tour years earlier.
-Gillibrand, who for years had been a leading voice on the issue of stopping sexual assault in the military, was the first Democratic Senator to call for Franken’s resignation.
+Gillibrand, who for years had been a leading voice on the issue of stopping sexual assault in the military, was the first Democratic senator to call for Franken’s resignation.
 Several other Democratic senators followed her, leading to Franken deciding to resign his seat.

 Gillibrand’s role in the episode has led to a great deal of pushback from Democrats who believe that Franken got a raw deal.
-Democratic donors, per Politico, have cited the Franken issue as a reason to not support Gillibrand for president, and “after what she did to Al Franken” is a common sentiment on social media.
+Democratic donors, per Politico, have cited the Franken issue as a reason to not support Gillibrand for president.
+“After what she did to Al Franken” is a common sentiment on Twitter and other social media sites.

 Sen. Gillibrand answers a questions about the Al Franken scandal, and addresses her role in calling for his resignation from the Senate. https://t.co/Ib8NJylLWt